min69u/Reforestation/README.md

-## A steak pun is a rare medium well done.
+## What lies at the bottom of the ocean and twitches?
+A nervous wreck.